-When I moved to the U.S. in 2003 I was skeptical about microbrews.
-Having been raised on Czech/Slovak lagers of the pilsner variety, the various production of the burgeoning Oregon craft brew industry exceeded my palate’s tolerance level.
+When I moved to the U.S. in 2003, I was skeptical about microbrews.
+Having been raised on Czech/Slovak lagers of the Pilsner variety, the various production of the burgeoning Oregon craft brew industry exceeded my palate’s tolerance level.
 It took me years—until I started brewing my own beer in 2012—to begin enjoying IPAs, for example.
-Once I got into ales, pilsners became something of a spurned lover.
-A major reason for this was the paucity of pilsners I enjoyed (you tried, Southern Oregon Brewing Na Zdraví Pilsner and Hopworks Urban Brewery Lager, but no dice).
-Somehow, I felt, local brewers could not get the pilsner style right and I pretty much gave up the search.
+Once I got into ales, Pilsners became something of a spurned lover.
+A major reason for this was the paucity of Pilsners I enjoyed (you tried, Southern Oregon Brewing Na Zdraví Pilsner and Hopworks Urban Brewery Lager, but no dice).
+Somehow, I felt, local brewers could not get the Pilsner style right and I pretty much gave up the search.

-No. 3 best Oregon pilsner: Heater Allen Pils and Baerlic Eastside Oatmeal Pilsner (tie)**
+No. 3 best Oregon Pilsner: Heater Allen Pils and Baerlic Eastside Oatmeal Pilsner (tie)**

-Two excellent pilsner discoveries in three days?
+Two excellent Pilsner discoveries in three days?
 In Portland it’s possible.

 A pit stop at Green Dragon last Saturday on a walk through inner Southeast Portland ended in a special reward: Heater Allen Pils.
 I’d been meaning to try this brew for a long time but was always hesitant to shell out for the fancy-looking bottle it comes in.
-A single sip of this Oregon pilsner, made in McMinnville, at a picnic table on the back patio of this local standby (50+ beers on rotation at any one time) and I was transported to a IV.
+A single sip of this Oregon Pilsner, made in McMinnville, at a picnic table on the back patio of this local standby (50+ beers on rotation at any one time) and I was transported to a IV.
 Price Category pub, i.e. dive, somewhere in Holešovice, a Prague suburb.
 Drinking this crisp, cold brew on this hot afternoon was like traveling back across the ocean and in time without leaving my current home town.

-By contrast, the Baerlic Eastside Oatmeal Pilsner, from Southeast Portland, got me feeling like an explorer as I enjoyed it at another Portland beer connoisseur standby, the Belmont Station.
+By contrast, the Baerlic Eastside Oatmeal Pilsner, from SE Portland, got me feeling like an explorer as I enjoyed it at another Portland beer connoisseur standby, the Belmont Station.
 The brewers didn’t just get the style right, they found a way to improve on the style by using oats in the grain bill, which lend the brew a chewy, homey quality, not to mention a near-perfect head despite the barkeep’s proclivity, very common in the U.S., to avoid pouring too big a head lest the customer complains of getting cheated on volume.
 The new, unique combination sent me to unknown realms of golden abundance more effectively than any Czech or Slovak beer commercial.

-No. 2 best Oregon pilsner: Occidental Brewing Bohemian-Style Pilsner
+No. 2 best Oregon Pilsner: Occidental Brewing Bohemian-Style Pilsner

 Because four out of five trips in town I make by bike, St. Johns feels far away.
 It’s not the physical distance—St. John’s is only about 10 miles from where I live.
 The distance is mental: there simply isn’t time or reason to go there during the work week.